thatsprettyfaroutman/markdown-threejs-cards/README.md

+# MD to 3D Cards

-# Demo of rendering markdown content on 3d cards, using React-three-fiber, Offscreen Canvas and webworkers.
+Demo of rendering Markdown content on 3D cards using React-three-fiber, Offscreen Canvas, and Web Workers.

 [Live demo](https://3dmd.netlify.app)